Top 11 Ideas to Improve Employee Development & Growth

 And remember to model the kind of behavior you wish to see: if the leadership is engaging in professional development themselves, their employees will be inspired to do the same.
 Be a role model for your staff.
 Doing so can have a direct impact on company culture, morale, and employee motivation to actively participate in learning opportunities.

-GrowthSpace has built a unique system based on avoiding one size fits all L&D methods.
-If an employee has trouble closing deals, GrowthSpace does not supply a sales course.
+Growthspace has built a unique system based on avoiding one-size-fits-all L&D methods.
+If an employee has trouble closing deals, Growthspace does not supply a sales course.
 Instead, it uses technology to locate renowned mentors who specialize in (guess what?) closing deals.
-Moreover, the success of the expert and the course is graded by those closest to the action – the employee and their direct manager, who are both asked whether the course actually met the goals that they set.
+The success of the expert and the course is graded by those closest to the action – the employee and their direct manager, who are both asked whether the course actually met the goals that they set.